 FINA 6229 (2).
 ENERGY RISK MANAGEMENT.
 Throughout the world, the volatility of energy prices (oil, gas, and electric power) exceeds that of all other commodities.
 Many techniques and devices have been designed and applied to assess and manage risks associated with the energy business.
 This course reviews the current state-of-the-art in this field, including the application of techniques that pertain to the futures and forward markets, energy derivatives, diversification, price forecasting, and information acquisition.
 Also, introduces the application of real options analysis as an alternative to conventional discounted cash flow analysis of risky projects.
-Prerequisites: FINA 6205, 6228 and BUSE 6206, or currently enrolled in the M.S.F. program.
+Prerequisites: FINA 6205 and 6228, or enrollment in the M.S.F. program.

 FINA 6230 (2).
-PRACTICUM IN PORTFOLIO MANAGEMENT I. This is the first course taught in the Fall Term of a two-course, two-term practicum that provides students with realtime money-management experience in managing the Nancy Chambers Underwood portfolio (approximately \$4 Million).
+PRACTICUM IN PORTFOLIO MANAGEMENT I. This is the first course of a two-course, two-term practicum that provides students with real-time money-management experience in managing the Nancy Chambers Underwood portfolio (approximately \$4 million).
 The tasks involve sector analysis, the evaluation of existing securities, and the analysis and due diligence underlying security transactions into and out of the portfolio and performance assessment.
-The course format with a directed study flavor spreads the contact hours of a two-hour course across the entire Fall Term by meeting 1.5 hours per week instead of the regular 3-hour class time.
-Students are expected to take the entire twocourse practicum in the Fall-Spring sequence.
-Admission is by application (in the Spring Term prior to the Fall Term enrollment) and an application does not guarantee admission.
+The course format with a directed study flavor spreads the contact hours of a 2-hour course across the entire fall term by meeting 1.5 hours per week instead of the regular 3-hour class time.
+Students are expected to take the entire two-course practicum in the fall-spring sequence.
+Admission is by application (in the spring term prior to the fall term enrollment) and an application does not guarantee admission.

 FINA 6231 (2).
 PRACTICUM IN PORTFOLIO MANAGEMENT II.
-This is the second course taught in the Spring Term of a two-course, two-term practicum that provides students with realtime money-management experience in managing the Nancy Chambers Underwood portfolio (approximately \$4 Million).
+This is the second course of a two-course, two-term practicum that provides students with real-time money-management experience in managing the Nancy Chambers Underwood portfolio (approximately \$4 million).
 The tasks involve sector analysis, the evaluation of existing securities, and the analysis and due diligence underlying security transactions into and out of the portfolio and performance assessment.
-The course format with a directed study flavor spreads the contact hours of a two-hour course across the entire Spring Term by meeting 1.5 hours per week instead of the regular 3-hour class time.
-Students are expected to take the entire twocourse practicum in the Fall-Spring sequence.
-Admission is by application (in the Spring Term prior to the Fall Term enrollment) and an application does not guarantee admission.
+The course format with a directed study flavor spreads the contact hours of a 2-hour course across the entire spring term by meeting 1.5 hours per week instead of the regular 3-hour class time.
+Students are expected to take the entire two-course practicum in the fall-spring sequence.
+Admission is by application (in the spring term prior to the fall term enrollment) and an application does not guarantee admission.

 FINA 6236 (2).
 ADVANCED PORTFOLIO MANAGEMENT.
 This course covers topics similar to those in FINA 6216 but in more depth and with a shift in emphasis from theory to application.
-Topics include best practices in 1) development of a client interface, 2) optimal asset allocation.
-3) investment strategy and implementation, and 4) performance measurement.
+Topics include best practices in 1) development of a client interface, 2) optimal asset allocation, 3) investment strategy and implementation, and 4) performance measurement.
 Students should have a working knowledge of portfolio theory and investments.
 The course also covers applications to equity, fixed income, and the use of derivatives in a portfolio setting.
 Assignments involve analyzing and interpreting real data on the subjects of asset allocation and performance measurement as well as building an analyst report consistent with best practice.
 The goal is to provide an appreciation for back-office analytics while building skill in the management of the investment process.
 The lecture format is intended to be structured discussion.
-Required for the investments specialization and FINA 6230, 6231 Practicum in Portfolio Management I and II.
-Pre- and/or Corequisites: FINA 6205, 6216.
+Required for the investments specialization and FINA 6230, 6231.
+Prerequisites or corequisites: FINA 6205, 6216.